 Tool Learning 2 - Migrate ChakraCore to Fuzzilli

-In addition to the existing targets in Fuzzilli's github repo, we can add extra targets, and make fuzzilli works on more JavaScript Engine.
+In addition to the existing targets in Fuzzilli's GitHub repository, we can add new targets and make Fuzzilli work with more JavaScript engines.

-ChakraCore is an open source Javascript engine with a C API.
-Previously Microsoft Edge use this engine (However, they no longer use this until March 2021).
-So, in this post, I am going to migrate Fuzzilli to this engine, and try whether fuzzilli can easily migrate to other targets or not.
+ChakraCore is an open-source JavaScript engine with a C API.
+Microsoft Edge previously used this engine, although it was no longer used after March 2021.
+In this post, I migrate Fuzzilli to ChakraCore and see whether Fuzzilli can be easily adapted to other targets.

-Make sure you have installed clang/clang++ and llvm-dev respectively.
-The reason of installing clang/clang++ is for using its SanitizerCoverage (document) to get edge coverage on every execution.
+Make sure clang/clang++ and llvm-dev are installed. clang/clang++ is needed for SanitizerCoverage (documentation), which provides edge coverage for each execution.

 1